 Light and fluffy frosting that is entirely dairy free!
 Whipped coconut cream makes it possible to eat your cake and the frosting too – all without dairy.
 And it’s also gluten-free.

 This updated post was originally published in August 2015.

-How to Make Whipped Coconut Cream
+Planning Ahead to Make Whipped Coconut Cream

 If you ordered the cans online, you’ll first want to give them a rest in the pantry for about a week before moving them to the fridge.
 Even store-bought cans that got shaken up during the transport home benefit from a 24 hour rest period before refrigeration.

-While in the fridge the lighter full fat coconut cream separates from the water and solidifies at the top of the can.
-Once you open the can the cream can easily be scooped off with a spoon and whipped into luscious airy clouds of heaven.
+While in the fridge, the lighter full-fat coconut cream separates from the water and solidifies at the top of the can.
+Once you open the can, the cream can easily be scooped off with a spoon and whipped into luscious airy clouds of heaven.

-I used to have most success with Thai Kitchen brand (back in say 2014/15), but not anymore.
+I used to have the most success with Thai Kitchen brand (back in 2014/15), but not anymore.
 Instead, I now look for coconut milk brands that list coconut (extract) and water as the only ingredients.

 Since we lived in Thailand I am especially impartial to Aroy-D brand.
 It was the most common brand there and being able to get it here as well makes me almost nostalgic.